American football at the Summer Olympics

 American football was featured in the Summer Olympic Games demonstration programme in 1904 and 1932.
 College football was played at the 1904 Olympics, which was played at Francis Field, but was, in reality, college teams playing each other as part of their regular seasons.
 The sport was eventually played officially as a demonstration sport only once, in 1932.
 Though American football has not been played in the Olympics since then, various American football players have participated in the Olympics.
 The International Federation of American Football (IFAF) oversees the IFAF World Championship, which is an international tournament, which itself is held every four years.

-In 2013, the International Olympic Committee gave provisional recognition to The International Federation of American Football, setting up a possible vote on its future participation in the Olympics.
-In 2015, American Football was not included in the 2020 additions.
+In 2013, the International Olympic Committee (IOC) gave provisional recognition to the IFAF, setting up a possible vote on its future participation in the Olympics, but in 2015, the IOC rejected the IFAF's application to include American football at the 2020 Summer Olympics.
+The IFAF subsequently launched efforts to instead include flag football at the Summer Olympics, the non-contact variant of American football where players pull off flags from the ball carrier instead of tackling them, which the IOC eventually approved in 2023 to include at the 2028 Summer Games.

 1904 Summer Games

 Saint Louis University and Washington University in St. Louis initially sought to contest an Olympic football championship, but were unable to host it officially.
 Both teams ended up simply playing their regular seasons from teams around the country, making their status as an official demonstration sport dubious.
-St. Louis was declared the champion "by default."
+St. Louis was declared the champion "by default".
 As Francis Field was the main stadium for the 1904 Summer Olympics, only those games would have been considered a demonstration for Olympic crowds.
 Only two games at Francis Field were played that did not involve Washington University: a match between Purdue and Missouri, and the first match between two Indian school teams (Haskell and Carlisle) who were considered powerhouses in college football at the time.